 We'll show you a simple fix that will keep interior doors from swinging all the way open if you leave them slightly ajar.
-It's an annoying problem with an easily solution that you can do yourself.
+It's an annoying problem with an easy solution that you can do yourself.
 All it takes is bending the hinge pin.

-Shim the door and knock out the upper hinge pin.
+To learn how to keep a door open, shim the door and knock out the upper hinge pin.

 Hit the hinge pin with a hammer.
 The bent pin should keep the door from swinging open on its own.